atornes/dynnav/README.md

 Part 1 - Routes
 -------
 Routes can be defined from a dynamic source such as a database.
 Each route can have some associated data such as view, controller, model, variables, etc.
 When the router catches a route change, an Ajax request is made to the server to collect route data for that path.
-Currently only a html view is supported, so this is then loaded into a container (also using Ajax).
+Currently only a html view path is supported.
+This is then loaded into a container (also using Ajax).

 Part 2 - Snapshots
 -------